ahmeddawod12/tickers.githup.io/README.md

 The data used in this analysis is sourced from real-world data provided by yfinance, which I utilized in Python to download the stock prices for each ticker.
 Additionally, I used Stock Analysis Site to load the quarterly financial statements for each company.
 This approach ensured that our analysis was grounded in the most current and relevant financial data available.

-The project includes all related data and analyses, which I have completed in Excel and Power BI.
-The data file contains detailed analyses, including various financial ratios, correlation matrices, and predictive models.
+Tickers_Analysis.ipynb includes all related data and analyses, such as various financial ratios, correlation matrices, and predictive models.
 Additionally, you will find:

 Graphical Representations: Visualizations in Power BI and Excel that highlight trends, patterns, and key insights.